Code of Conduct

 The Menands Union Free School District has submitted information to the New York State Education Department regarding asbestos containing building materials in the school district.
 This information is documented in the school district’s Asbestos Management Plan, which is in accordance with the United States Environmental Protection Agency (EPA) Asbestos Hazard Emergency Response Act (AHERA) of 1987 (40 CFR Part 763).
 This memorandum is intended to fulfill annual notification requirements.

-In compliance with the AHERA Regulation, the school district conducted its 2019 Triennial Re-inspection on June 7th 2019.
+In compliance with the AHERA Regulation, the school district conducted its 2019 Triennial Re-inspection on June 15, 2022.
 The school continues to perform the Six Month Periodic Surveillances as required under the AHERA Regulation as well.
-Documentation related to all inspections is available in the Asbestos Management Plan.
+Documentation related to all inspections is available in the Asbestos Management Plan, found here.

 The Asbestos Management Plan for the Menands Union Free School District is located in the Main Office and is available to the public for review during the following times: Monday-Friday, 8:30 a.m. – 2:00 p.m.